- What is (conventional) PCR?

 - There are multiple sample types per pathogen/panel listed on your submission form.
 Is it necessary to send all of the sample types?

 - No, it is not necessary to send all the sample types listed.
-It is up to you to send the sample type that you think is most suitable for diagnosis based on the patient’s clinical signs/symptoms.
-If you do send multiple types, please indicate on the form if you would like them pooled (see question 10) or tested individually.
-If you wish to test them individually we will charge you per sample type as outlined below.
+It is up to you to send the sample type that you think is most suitable for diagnosis based on the patient’s clinical signs.
+If you do send multiple types, please indicate on the form if you would like them pooled (combined) or tested individually.
+If you wish to test them individually we will charge you per sample type as outlined in the next question.

 - What do you mean by "pool" samples?
 How does pooling affect the cost?

-- We pool multiple samples by mixing an aliquot of DNA from each sample type and testing this combined mixture of DNA for the pathogen(s) of interest.
+- We pool multiple samples by either combining the samples and processing them as one for DNA extraction or by mixing an aliquot of extracted DNA from each sample type and testing this combined mixture of DNA for the pathogen(s) of interest.
 This is a great option if you are unsure where the pathogen is located.
 It is important to note, however that pooling a large number of samples may diminish pathogen detection by diluting out a weak positive.
 We recommend pooling no more than three sample types.
 For billing, if you pool samples you will only be charged for one test total, instead of one test per sample type.
-The example below outlines these two options; pooling multiple sample types, or testing each sample type individually.
+The example below outlines these two options; pooling multiple sample types or testing each sample type individually.

 Option A: Pool samples Patient Name: Sample type(s): Test requested: Price: “Harley” POOLED whole blood, nasal swab Canine Herpes Virus $42.00 Total: $42.00 Option B: Samples tested individually Patient Name: Sample type(s): Test requested: Price: “Harley” whole blood Canine Herpes Virus $42.00 “Harley” nasal swab Canine Herpes Virus $28.00* Total: $70.00